New blood test could spot hidden breast cancer before scans do

 Summary

-This study is for people with a high-risk type of breast cancer (triple negative) who still have cancer after standard treatment and surgery.
-Researchers will use a simple blood test to look for tiny bits of cancer DNA that might be left in the body.
-If the blood test finds cancer, participants will get an experimental drug called Dato-DXd to try to stop the cancer from coming back.
-The goal is to see if this approach can catch and treat leftover cancer earlier than usual.
+This study is for people with a high-risk type of breast cancer (triple-negative) who still have cancer cells left after standard treatment and surgery.
+Researchers will use a special blood test (ctDNA) to look for tiny traces of cancer DNA that scans might miss.
+If the test finds cancer, participants will receive an experimental drug called Dato-DXd to try to eliminate it.
+The goal is to see if this approach can catch and treat recurrence earlier than usual.

 Disclaimer